BE PART OF THE NORF

-The nief-norf Summer Festival (nnSF) is an interdisciplinary summer music festival, bringing together dozens of performers, composers, and scholars to collaborate on the performance, creation, and discussion of contemporary solo and chamber music.
-The nnSF offers a think-tank environment on the beautiful campus of Furman University (Greenville, SC) and presents inspiring and devoted performances of modern music, aiming to encourage both appreciation and support for live music and contemporary art.
+The Nief-Norf Summer Festival (nnSF) is an interdisciplinary summer music festival, bringing together dozens of performers, composers, and scholars to collaborate on the performance, creation, and discussion of contemporary music.
+The nnSF offers an immersive think-tank environment in the state-of-the-art Natalie L. Haslam Music Center at the University of Tennessee, Knoxville.

 The nnSF Performance, and Music Technology Workshops invite applications from all instrumentalists, vocalists, and composers over the age of 18 (including undergraduates, graduates, faculty, and professionals).
 Please note the Composition Workshop and Composer-Performer Track have filled so no new applications will be accepted.

 The deadline for applications is February 15, 2019.

 You are kindly invited to submit proposals for “Genre Lines,” a conference embedded within the 2019 Nief-Norf Summer Festival.
 In this conference, we will examine music that has defied, reaffirmed, and/or blurred the boundaries of genre in experimental music of the past 50 years.
 We seek to ask who and what gets included and excluded when genre lines are drawn.

 The conference will feature talks and performances centered on the music of our guest artists, including composer-clarinetist James Falzone, composer Sarah Kirkland Snider, and trumpeter-composer Wadada Leo Smith, who will give the conference keynote.